sharmapn/RationaleMiner/README.md

 ```
 static Boolean removeDuplicates_Rank_TransferToNewTable = false, //we only remove duplicates once ever, ideally
                weightAllocation = false,       //main processing
-               removeFeatures = false,		     //remove variables one by one from total probability
+               removeFeatures = false,		     //remove variables one by one from total score
                trydifferentweights = false,    //set this if we want to check feature importance so above value would be automatically set for each variable;
-                                               //and //true = weightAllocation
-               assignFinalWeights = true;
+               assignFinalWeights = true;      //final scores are assigned
 ```